Ryangithub10/Landing-Page/README.md

 the results of coding for my practice

-> NOTE: don't care about the content of page! thats just the gimmicks!
+> NOTE: don't care about the content of page! thats just gimmicks!